 The best way to lose weight is to eat healthily, eat smaller amounts and become more active.
 This will help you to take in less energy (calories) from food and increase the amount of energy you burn off by being more physically active.

-Your first goal should be to stop putting more weight on, and then to start losing some weight.
-Your long-term goal will be to keep off any weight you have lost.
 In this section, you can read about how to avoid hidden calories and cut down on large portion sizes.
 Our Ten Top Tips, healthy eating and physical activity sections also have more advice that can help you reach and maintain a healthy weight.
-Or you could ask your GP practice or a local support group for help and information.
+You can also ask your GP practice, or a local support group, for help and information.

 Ten Top Tips